Equivariant instanton homology: Invariance

 We will only ever care about filtrations that are exhaustive and complete Hausdorff (but it is still important to check these conditions).
 Completeness in particular is often subtle and delicate.
+On the other hand, we will care about both regular and non-regular filtrations.
+The regularity assumption is easy to check in practice; for instance, if for each $n$ the sequence $F_p C_n$ is bounded below in $p$, we automatically have regularity.\\

-Conditional convergence does not promise us that we can calculate $H_*C$ from the $E_\infty$ page, but it is both quite powerful and quite flexible.
-Its relevance comes from the following proposition (\cite[Theorems~8.2-8.3]{B}):
+If $F_\bullet C$ is not regular (but still exhaustive, and complete Hausdorff) then we cannot use the filtration to compute the groups themselves, but we can still \emph{check isomorphisms}, which is for our purposes usually more important.

-\begin{proposition} Suppose we have exhaustive filtered complexes $C$ and $C'$ such that associated spectral sequences converge conditionally to $H_*C$ and $H_*C'$.
-If $f: C \to C'$ is a map of filtered complexes inducing an isomorphism on some finite page $E^r(F_* C) \to E^r(F_* C')$, then $f$ is a quasi-isomorphism.
-There are invariants $RE^\infty$ and $W(E)$ of conditionally convergent spectral sequences so that if $RE^\infty = W(E) = 0$, then the spectral sequence converges strongly.
+\begin{proposition}[Eilenberg--Moore comparison theorem] Suppose $C$ and $C'$ are filtered complexes whose filtrations are exhaustive and complete Hausdorff.
+If $f: C \to C'$ is a filtered map which induces an isomorphism $f^r: E^r(C) \to E^r(C')$ for $r \ge 0$ on some finite page of the spectral sequence, then $f$ induces an isomorphism $H(C) \to H(C')$. \end{proposition}